The Story of Charm Magazine

 Advertisements from 1945

-One of the joys of browsing vintage magazines are the ads.
+A fun past time when browsing vintage magazines are the ads.
 This this case, they give us a glimpse of life in 1945 and of course there are the forgotten celebrities.

 These two shots are from an article featuring fashion from around the country